 Some Common Questions about Jasmine Rice with Answers:

 So, you learned about jasmine rice, but you may have some questions.
 Here are some questions about jasmine rice with answers:

 Like many other rice types, jasmine rice has an indefinite shelf life when kept safe contaminants.
 Other than brown rice which only has 3 to 6 months shelf life to 12 to 18 months depending on storage.
 Because brown rice is enriched with higher oil it doesn’t last long when stored.

 Yes it can be.
 The method is simple and you need a few items including; the heavy-duty pot, measuring cup and spoon, fork and stove.
 Here is how to do it; simply measure a cup of cold cooked jasmine rice and put it into that pot, add 2 tbsp of any type of cooking liquid.
 For doing that you can also add water to reheat in a basic way.
 Then place it on the stove and place its lid tightly.
 Then heat it for 4 to 5 minutes on medium.
 After that, lift its lid and check if it is hot enough and then you can use the fork to check the rice and then serve it.

-So, in this article you learned about some of the best jasmine rice brands and its substitutes.
+So, in this article you learned about some of the best brands of jasmine rice and its substitutes.
 If you have any question, please do ask.